mrshub/mrshub-website/_pages/datasets_contribute.md

 We distinguish between two types of dataset submission:
 - **Example datasets**: Smaller datasets that can be hosted in a single GitHub repository, and have a total size of less than 200 MB.
 We can fork these data into the [MRSHub GitHub account](https://github.com/mrshub).
 - **Large datasets**: Larger-scale datasets exceeding a total size of 200 MB.
-These datasets need to be hosted on an external file hoster, such as an institutional server, cloud service, or [NITRC](https://www.nitrc.org).
+These datasets need to be hosted on an external file hoster ([please click here for further instructions](https://www.mrshub.org/datasets_host_organize)).
 Once you submit a large dataset, we will add an entry to the [MRSHub dataset collection](https://www.mrshub.org/datasets/)

 # What do I have to include in my submission?